mckn-larp/house-rules/3-Gameplay/README.md

 - Humanity 6 or higher: "Humane"
 - Humanity 4 or lower or Path: "Inhumane"

-These may be masked with Rituals, Obfuscate, or relevant abilities.
+These may be masked with Rituals, Obfuscate, or relevant abilities when approved by staff

+### Garou & Changing Breeds Characters
+- Your current form

+### Changeling Characters

 ### Tag Required for Visible Traits
 - Beast Traits or Monstrous Features